Yardie Creek Station

 Yardie Creek, or Yardie Creek Station, is a pastoral lease and sheep station located in the Gascoyne region of Western Australia.
-It is situated approximately 12.5 km west north west of Exmouth and 143 km north of Coral Bay.
+It is situated approximately 12.5 km west-northwest of Exmouth and 143 km north of Coral Bay.

 The area was under pastoral lease beginning in 1876 when J Brockman acquired leases in the area covering North West Cape to run cattle.
 Brockman sold parts of the lease in 1888 to ornithologist Thomas Carter, including Yardie Creek, Exmouth Gulf and Ningaloo Station.
 Carter was the first settler in the area and established a pastoral station in 1889 grazing sheep.
 The working station was resumed by the government in December 1969 as part of the Cape Range National Park.